kevinmcclung/Honest_Tip_Calculator/README.md

 Possibilities for Improvement:

-1. Adjust EditText so that keyboard only displays digits for Integer input or digits and decimal point for Double input.
-2. Keep TextView, EditText and Button sizes constant.
+1. Keep TextView, EditText and Button sizes constant.
 They currently change size depending on what the text says.
 Perhaps make TextView scrollable?
-3. More user-friendly way to enter friendliness, speed, quality, generosity and affordability scores.
+2. More user-friendly way to enter friendliness, speed, quality, generosity and affordability scores.
 Since these are limited to 1-5 points, having to use the keyboard to enter them seems unnecessary.
-4. I cannot find an autoSize attribute for EditText hint text or Button text, making them look too small on larger devices.
+3. I cannot find an autoSize attribute for EditText hint text or Button text, making them look too small on larger devices.
-5. Localize so each country/region displays its own currency.
-Also, adjust tipping algorithm for different countries/regions.
+4. Localize so each country/region displays its own currency.
+5. Support different languages.
+6. Adjust tipping algorithm for different countries/regions.